|The City Under the Bridge

 :Water, the harp sang in Anwyn’s head, and one note chimed like a rude snort. :I prefer not to, thank you.

-Reach for so long, Glynnanis showed little interest in the natural wonders Anwyn had encountered on his travels
+for so long, Glynnanis showed little interest in the natural wonders Anwyn had encountered on his travels through Lamboria.

 He sighed and peered across the gorge.
 “I can’t see the other side.”

-to tell how high or low the other side might be.
+how high or low the other side might be.
 By the Four, I must be up in the clouds!
-Alas that meant he did not
+Alas that meant he did not dare risk using

-dare risk using his Gate Song to cross the gorge, not without a clear view of the other side.
-Rhystar of Far Reach had
+his Gate Song to cross the gorge, not without a clear view of the other side.
+Rhystar of Far Reach had warned Anwyn the

 The road, he noticed, followed this side of the gorge.
 Perhaps it would lead to a way across as well.